 In relation to the supplement, the referee points out that it is sometimes hard to see full documentation of our methods in the main part and one has to look at the extensive supplements.
 We are well aware of this fact.
 The very large scale of supplement is quite typical for large genomic paper, such as the previous roll outs of the ENCODE publications \cite{encodenet and the main encode paper}.

-The whole ENCODE publication commitee, in fact, has been actively discussing with Nature Publishing and other companions journals about the supplement with regard to the main text.
+The whole ENCODE publication committee, in fact, has been actively discussing with Nature Publishing and other companions journals about the supplement with regard to the main text.
 We have attempted to put important things in the supplement and to structure it very carefully.

-We admit that maybe this construction is not that intuitive.
-We are prepared to work very hard to make the structure of the supplement understandable.
+Based on suggestions from Nature and the editor, we are prepared to work very hard to make the structure of the supplement understandable.
 As suggested, we have tried to revise it to make it clearer and also to move more method descriptions into the main text, though we think given the current main text limitations of a typical Nature paper and the scale of data and analytical results in this paper, it is almost impossible to put everything into the main text.
 We are preparing to work constructively with the referees and the others to make this clear.

 <ID>REF3.1 – Presentation of the paper